djeada/Linux-Notes/notes/package_managers.md

 ## Managing YUM Repositories

-Configuration file for repos is located at: /etc/yum.repos.d
+Configuration files for repos are located at `/etc/yum.repos.d`.

 To display enabled repositories list, use: